deepin-community/texlive-base/texmf-dist/doc/latex/tkz-euclide/README.md

  as well as tools to define the unique coordinates of points and to manipulate them.
 The idea is to allow you to follow step by step a construction that would be done by hand as naturally as possible.
+Now tkz-euclide introduces a "lua" option which allows to do most of the calculations using "lua".

 ## Licence